Darrell Scott (American football)

-Darrell Scott (born April 16, 1989) is a former American football running back.
+Darrell Scott (born April 16, 1989) is an American former professional football running back.
 He attended the University of South Florida, where he redshirted the 2010 college football season after having transferred from the University of Colorado.
 Scott attended St. Bonaventure High School in Ventura, California.
 Scott was considered the #1 running back of the 2008 high school class by Rivals.com and has drawn comparisons to LaDainian Tomlinson.

-High school career
+Early life

 Scott was born in Tallahassee, Florida and spent parts of his childhood in Texas, before his family eventually moved to California.
 He enrolled at public Moorpark High School, where he had an outstanding football career, helping his team to reach the section championship game consecutive years in 2005 and 2006.
 In his junior year, Scott rushed for 3,194 yards on 337 carries.
 He also scored 45 touchdowns.

 In order to face tougher competition in his senior year, Scott sought to transfer to a private school.
 His mother and stepfather reportedly “shopped their kid around”, inquiring several Los Angeles area high schools with elite football programs—among them Hart and Oaks Christian—about an enrollment, which caused some friction among Ventura County coaches.
 Scott eventually ended up at St. Bonaventure High School, where he rushed for 2,433 yards and 34 touchdowns.
 He helped St. Bonaventure complete a 14–1 season by winning the CIF Southern Section Northern Division title and capturing the Division III state championship.
 Following his high school career, Scott played in the 2008 U.S. Army All-American Bowl.

-Recruiting

 Scott received scholarship offers by more than 40 schools, and eventually narrowed his choices to Colorado, Texas, Florida, and Louisiana State.
 Colorado was widely believed to be the frontrunner, since his uncle, Josh Smith, was playing wide receiver for the Colorado Buffaloes before deciding to leave the program.
-However, with Jamaal Charles leaving for the 2008 NFL Draft, Scott instantly increased his interest in the Texas Longhorns.
+However, with Jamaal Charles leaving for the 2008 NFL draft, Scott instantly increased his interest in the Texas Longhorns.
 Scott then gave Texas a private commitment, which changed after Texas running backs coach, Ken Rucker, became the team’s director of high school relations and player development.
 Scott announced his decision to attend Colorado during a news conference at the ESPN Zone in Anaheim on National Signing Day.
 His decision was carried live on ESPNU.
 Scott was the highest rated football recruit to attend Colorado since Marcus Houston of Thomas Jefferson High School in Denver came to Boulder as part of the 2000 class.